talakaz/FruitAR/README.md

 # FruitAR
-an AR Camera game developed by Unity3d
+an AR Camera game developed by Unity3d and Vuforia